vegaprotocol/documentation/docs/concepts/vega-protocol.md

 A proposal is immutable once entered.

-Once a proposal is submitted and accepted, rally the community to vote on the proposal by announcing it on the [forum](https://community.vega.xyz/), [Discord](https://vega.xyz/discord), and through your own networks to vote on the proposal.
+Once a proposal is submitted and accepted, rally the community to vote on the proposal by announcing it on the [forum ↗](https://community.vega.xyz/), [Discord ↗](https://vega.xyz/discord), and through your own networks to vote on the proposal.

 :::info
 Read the **[proposals guides](../tutorials/proposals/)** to see what information needs to be in a proposal, and how to submit them using the command line.